Fri 6.10. - Sat 7.10.2023

-Prof. Dr. Goda Plaum, Department of Fine Arts, University of Education Ludwigsburg
+• Prof. Dr. Goda Plaum, Head of the Department of Fine Art of the University of Education Ludwigsburg and Chairperson of the Society for Interdisciplinary Image Science.

 Abstract